 Maria's projects and collaborations have been featured internationally at events such as ACM SIGGRAPH (1993-2002) and the Ars Electronica festival (in the 90s, with her artwork as part of the permanent collection of the museum), she has been a regular member of the program and organizing committees of numerous exhibitions and conferences, has lectured extensively, and serves as Expert Evaluator to the European Commission FP5, FP6, FP7, H2020 funding programmes.
 She is also on the Board of Trustees of the Institute for the Visualization of History, Massachusetts, USA, and on the Editorial Boards of journals including ACM Computers in Entertainment, International Journal of Child-Computer Interaction, and Multimodal Technologies and Interaction.

-Maria has taught (since 2004) the ‘Museums and New Technologies’ graduate course at the University of Athens and (from 2008-2012) the 4th year undergraduate course in Human-Computer Interaction.
-She also taught (2013 - 2015) graduate level Web Design and Development, Advanced Web Development with Content Management Systems, and User-Centered Design for the Digital Communication and Social Media Master program at the American College of Greece.
+At the University of Athens, Maria teaches the 4th year undergraduate course in Human-Computer Interaction (since 2008), the 2nd year undergraduate core course in Database Design and Use (since 2017), and the graduate courses Interactive Systems (Virtual Reality), Data Visualization, and ‘Museums and New Technologies’ (since 2004).
+Additionally, she has taught in the past (2013 - 2015) graduate level Web Design and Development, Advanced Web Development with Content Management Systems, and User-Centered Design for the Digital Communication and Social Media Master program at the American College of Greece.